rafaelsanchezbaez/BigData/practices/practice_1/practice_1.md

 ### Statistical Summary
 Summary statistics are a part of descriptive statistics that summarize and provide the gist of information about the sample data. including the mean, variance
+We provide column summary statistics for RDD[Vector] through the function colStats available in Statistics. colStats() returns an instance of MultivariateStatisticalSummary, which contains the column-wise max, min, mean, variance, and number of nonzeros, as well as the total count.
 ```scala
 package org.apache.spark.examples.mllib
 import org.apache.spark.{SparkConf, SparkContext}